vatlab/sos/doc/sos_format_v1.md

 ```
 for this particular example.

-The following figure summarizes the effect of `input`
-and `output` directives and input options `group_by` and `for_each` on the flow
-of input and output files and related variables.

 ### Output options

 Similar to `input`, directive `output` also accept output options as `key=value` pair after the output files.